kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

-In Stage 3, in response to the EdgePlacement and SinglePlacementSlice objects, the placement translator will copy the workload prescriptions into the mailbox workspaces and create `SyncerConfig` objects there.
+In Stage 3, in response to the EdgePlacement and SinglePlacementSlice objects, the placement translator will copy the workload prescriptions into the mailbox spaces and create `SyncerConfig` objects there.

 If you have deployed the KubeStellar core as workload in a Kubernetes cluster then the placement translator is running in a Pod there.
 If